Now that I’m beginning to plan our next family trip I can’t help but reminisce about our previous vacation to the Windjammer Landing in St. Lucia.

 We examined our options, and once we took into account our preferences we were able to narrow it down to several choices.
 It was a difficult decision, but after reading every review I could find we opted to stay at the Windjammer Landing in St. Lucia.

-We booked our vacation package with Yvonne Campbell, a GTA based Travel Consultant/Destination Specialist and travelled with Air Canada Rouge.
+We booked our vacation package with Yvonne Campbell, a GTA-based Travel Consultant/Destination Specialist and travelled on Air Canada Rouge.

 To find out what it was like, continue reading.

 See also: 50 Interesting Facts about St. Lucia

 The First-Timers Guide to Visiting St. Lucia

 Unforgettable Things to Do in St. Lucia

 A Review of Windjammer Landing – One of the Best Resorts for a Multi-Generational Family Vacation in St. Lucia

 A Review of Our Journey from Hewanorra International Airport to the Windjammer Landing

 After landing at Hewanorra International Airport near Vieux Fort, we boarded our shuttle to the Windjammer Landing resort almost immediately.
 Riding in a small passenger van, our group of 5 travelled with 2 other couples.
 It was a white-knuckle drive.
 Our driver was fast, barrelling around other vehicles and blind hairpin turns.
 As darkness fell, I realized that driving in St. Lucia is not for the faint of heart!